-If a child speaks to a member of staff about peer-on-peer abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
+If a child speaks to a member of staff about child-on-child abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
 For further details please see the procedures set out in pages 6-9 of the child protection policy.

 In relation to sexting, also known as youth produced sexual imagery, the Academy will where necessary, consult with guidance produced by The UK Council for Child Internet Safety (UKCCIS) Education Group Sexting in Schools and Colleges and DfE guidance Searching, screening and confiscation.
-The DSL (or deputy) will take the lead on these issues.
+The DSL (or deputy) will take the lead on these issues and will work closely alongside our Online Safety leader.

-Where any concern(s) or allegation(s) indicate(s) that indecent images of a child or children may have been shared online, the DSL should consider what urgent action can be taken in addition to the actions and referral duties set out in this policy to seek specialist help in preventing the images spreading further and removing the images from the internet.
+Where any concern(s) or allegation(s) indicate(s) that indecent images of a child or children may have been shared online, the DSL, alongside the Online Safety leader, should consider what urgent action can be taken in addition to the actions and referral duties set out in this policy to seek specialist help in preventing the images spreading further and removing the images from the internet.